The Three-Layer Communication Challenge

 B2B2C creates interesting email economics.
 A single business client might generate thousands of consumer emails per month.
 Per-contact pricing models break down fast when you are responsible for both B2B contacts and their consumer bases.
 Look for per-email pricing or negotiate volume rates that account for the two-layer structure.

 Tools like Sequenzy with pay-per-email pricing align naturally with B2B2C economics.
-You pay for actual usage rather than for the total number of consumers in your system.
+You pay for actual email usage rather than for the total number of consumers in your system, which keeps costs proportional to actual activity.